cloudify-cosmo/cloudify-rest-docs/source/includes/_deployments.md

 `visibility` | string | Optional parameter, defines who can see the deployment (default: tenant).

 Valid visibility values are:
-* `private` - The resource is available to the user that created the resource, the tenant’s managers and the system’s admins.
+* `private`: The resource is available to the user that created the resource, the tenant’s managers and the system’s admins.
-* `tenant` - The resource is available to all users in the current tenant.
+* `tenant`: The resource is available to all users in the current tenant.
 (Default value)

 ### Response
 A `Deployment` resource.